Distracted Driving & More

 - Talk to your teen: Discuss the risks and responsibilities of driving and the danger of dividing their attention between a phone call and the road.
 Show them the statistics related to distracted driving and urge them to share what they learn with their friends.

 - Establish ground rules: Set up family rules about not texting while behind the wheel.
-Enforce the limits set by the graduated licensing program.
+Enforce the limits set by the Graduated Licensing Program (GDL).

 - Other dangerous distractions: In addition to cell phone use, distracted driving can include eating, grooming, drinking, listening to or adjusting the radio or MP3 player, using the GPS, talking to passengers, or watching a video, just to name a few activities.
 Inexperienced drivers are particularly susceptible to these kinds of distractions.